-UPDATE: in the original version of this post I complained about the level of insulation and questioned the size of its footprint, but in fact the information on the website is out of date, and the unit actually has R28 walls, R40 floors, and R48 ceilings, and it is pretty much heated by its sealed combustion fireplace.
+In the original version of this post I complained about the level of insulation and questioned the size of its footprint, but in fact, the information on the website is out of date, and the unit actually has R28 walls, R40 floors, and R48 ceilings, and it is pretty much heated by its sealed combustion fireplace.
 This is a very high standard in such a small unit.
 The website is being updated appropriately.
 Dan Dobrowolski tells me that:

 For both downsizing boomers and young people starting out, the Park Model RV in the appropriate park is a real alternative to conventional housing, an alternative to sprawl. in her article How the trailer park could save us all, Lisa Margonelli writes about their use as seniors' housing:

 Among seniors’ living options, there is one we overlook: mobile homes.
 Time-tested, inhabited by no fewer than three million seniors already, but notoriously underloved, manufactured-homes can provide organic communities and a lifestyle that is healthy, affordable, and green, and not incidentally, fun.
 But in order to really see their charms, we need to change a mix of bad policies and prejudice.